How we use splints to treat burns

 After a burn or a skin graft, your skin needs support to help it heal as quickly and comfortably as possible.
 We often use splints to hold your skin in the best position for healing, so you have the greatest chance at a smooth recovery.

-A splint is something you wear that provides rigid support to parts of your body.
+A splint for burns is something you wear that provides rigid support to parts of your body.
 You might wear them during certain activities or all day.
 We often use splints to treat burns, especially after

 The expert burn specialists at the Region Hospital Burn Center will work with you to develop a personalized treatment plan for your burn care.
 If your plan includes splints, we’ll talk with you about when you need to wear it, and how long you need to keep it on, and answer any questions you have.